KittyCAD/glass-skeleton/README.md

 As long as those two parts are captured and used to replay and check, we can guarantee the client will act the same way if the service gives us what's expected.

-In short: *you want to use this tool if you want to create "interaction API contracts"*.

 **Note**: This does *not* remove the need for E2Es, as they're still required to check complex data->component transformations / visualizations.